aidanhs/dayer/README.md

     -rw-rw-r-- 1 aidanhs aidanhs 2.9G Oct 30 13:16 individual_2.tar
     -rw-rw-r-- 1 aidanhs aidanhs 2.3G Oct 30 13:17 individual_3.tar

-So we're going to save about 1.5GB.
+So we're going to save about 1.5GB (uncompressed).

 All that's left is to recombine the layers: